COMSOC-Community/comsoc-website/docs/workshops.md

 informal, and inclusive event.
-Specifically, this means that there is no attempt to provide a narrow definition of topics of interest; that both established researchers and newcomers to the field can present their work; that authors can expect to receive in-depth feedback on their papers from the members of a dedicated PC; that there is no attempt to compete with archival conferences; and that registration fees are very low (i.e., organizers must find substantial sponsorship to be able to offer an attractive program with several high-profile invited speakers).
+Specifically, this means that there is no attempt to provide a narrow definition of topics of interest; that both established researchers and newcomers to the field can present their work; that authors can expect to receive in-depth feedback on their papers from the members of a dedicated PC; that there is no attempt to compete with archival conferences; and that registration fees are very low (i.e., organisers must find substantial sponsorship to be able to offer an attractive programme with several high-profile invited speakers).

 </section>